SuperOffice/javascript-for-superoffice/README.md

-# What is CRMScript V2?
+# What is JavaScript for SuperOffice?

-CRMSCript V2 enables you to write scripts with javascript, moving away from the traditional CRMscript-language as a whole.
+JavaScript for SuperOffice enables you to write scripts with javascript, moving away from the traditional CRMscript-language as a whole.
 The new engine implements everything the netserver has to offer, and the syntax looks familiar to those who has previously used the webapi.

-See the [CRMScript 2.0: A Paradigm Shift in SuperOffice CRM Customization](./docs/index.md) document to read more about the changes.
+See the [JavaScript for SuperOffice: A Paradigm Shift in SuperOffice CRM Customization](./docs/index.md) document to read more about the changes.

-See the [CRMScript 2.0 Online Architecture](./docs/online-architecture.md) document to read more about the architecture and flow.
+See the [JavaScript for SuperOffice Online Architecture](./docs/online-architecture.md) document to read more about the architecture and flow.

 This repo contains basic examples to get started writing scripts, and some helpers to get the proper intellisense in vscode.